markydoodled/Calculate.it/README.md

 # Calculate.it
 **About**

 A Simple SwiftUI App That Does Basic Calculations.
 Also Has A Tip Function.
+For iOS, watchOS And macOS.

 # Releases
 [Click Here...](https://github.com/markydoodled/Calculate.it/releases)